-Research published yesterday in BJOG: An International Journal of Obstetrics and Gynaecology shows that obese women who have previously had at least one baby are less likely to experience obstetric complications during labour and birth than has been thought.
+Research published in BJOG: An International Journal of Obstetrics and Gynaecology shows that women with a high BMI who have previously had at least one baby are less likely to experience obstetric complications during labour and birth than has been thought.
 The results of this study of 17,230 women without medical or obstetric risk factors showed that, while the risk of interventions requiring obstetric care tended to increase with BMI category, parity was actually much more important as a predictor of absolute risk and the increase in risk for women who are deemed overweight is far more modest than is generally held to be the case.

 The study, The impact of maternal obesity on intrapartum outcomes in otherwise low risk women: secondary analysis of the Birthplace national prospective cohort study, is freely available online and is, as you will have gathered from the title, the latest analysis to derive from the Birthplace research.

 One element of the findings is particularly worthy of reflection:

 [T]he frequency of augmentation of labour suggests that failure to progress may have been the presenting problem in the majority (up to three quarters) of the cases where healthy obese and very obese women experienced outcomes that required obstetric care.
 This is consistent with a body of evidence indicating that obese women have less effective uterine contractility and longer labours, are more likely to experience failure to progress/labour arrest and have an increased risk of non-elective section for labour arrest disorders or ‘failure to progress / cephalopelvic disproportion’.
 (Hollowell et al 2013: 10).